atlassian-labs/data-center-terraform/docs/docs/userguide/configuration/JIRA_CONFIGURATION.md

 ### Database name

-`jira_db_name` defines the name of database used for Jira in RDS instance.
+`jira_db_name` defines the name of database to be used for the Jira in RDS instance.

 If you restore the database, you need to provide the db name from the snapshot.
-If the snapshot does not have default db name set this variable to `null`.
+If the snapshot does not have default db name, then set this variable to `null`.

 ```terraform
 jira_db_name = "jira"